crapthings/hardhat-dapp-starter/README.md

 ### Docs

 [Hardhat](https://hardhat.org/) Ethereum development environment for professionals.

+[Snowpack](https://www.snowpack.dev/) Snowpack is a lightning-fast frontend build tool, designed for the modern web.

 [Ethers](https://docs.ethers.io/) The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.